LostAccount/Check-RAID/readme.md

 # Check-RAID

 This script was found on [ServerFault.com][1] after having asked about differences between hardware and software RAID Systems.
-One user, Gordon Davisson, added a nice contribution about silent failures of Apple's sofwtare RAIDs on Mac OS X. A bad point raised earlier in the comments.
+One user, Gordon Davisson, added a nice contribution about silent failures of Apple's software RAIDs on Mac OS X. A bad point raised earlier in the comments.

 Here is his answer: